swatson-phillips/GT-CS-3312-SampleRepo/docs/lessonPlans/D3-LessonPlan-ProjectManagement-VideoDemo.md

     * New Repo: Profile -> Repositories -> New (pick a meaningful short name and include team number)
     * What to track?
 Whatever works well for your team.
 Consider tracking **ALL  project tasks** even those that are not software based.
     * Check out my page on [Using ZenHub for free for this class](https://github.com/swatson-phillips/GT-CS-3312-WP/blob/master/HowTos/Using%20Github%20and%20ZenHub%20for%20CS%203312.md)

-*  Let's walk through a ZenHub board and Setup
+*  Let's walk through a ZenHub board and Setup (video)

-### Client Management and Expectations
-* What are some client hurtles that you have already encountered?
-How can you mitigate those?
-* Review Tombstone poster
-* **Be mindful of scope creep** and be realistic

-## Introduce Video Demos Assignments
-* At the end of Sprints 1, 2, and 3
-* Primary audience is your Client
-* Review assignment sheet and rubric

 # Resources
 * [Technical Documentation in Software Development: Types, Best Practices, and Tools](https://www.altexsoft.com/blog/business/technical-documentation-in-software-development-types-best-practices-and-tools/)